microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 #### The screen displays 'No Tweets' while every step has run successfully

 It normally happens for the first time you deploy and run the sample.
 This is because that Azure Function will require a couple of seconds up to one minute to cold start the app.
 Or there are some blips when running the code that will cause restarting of the app.
-Then the device app can get time out for fetching the tweet.
+Then the device app can get timeout for fetching the tweet.
 In this case, you may try to click restart button to run the device app again.

 ### Feedback